volojs/volo/docs/workingWithCode.md

 More information on why there is a CLA and the code style to use, see the [RequireJS Contributing page](requirejs.org/docs/contributing.html) since that info generally applies to volo too.

-## Building the code

-volo is made up of a series of AMD modules that are built into one file using the RequireJS optimizer.
-To build volo, use the following command:

-    > node tools/r.js -o tools/build.js

-That will generate a volo file in the top level directory for the project.